Felicia Knox: Fort Lauderdale United

-Knox was drafted by Angel City FC 37th overall in the third round of the 2024 NWSL Draft but was cut during preseason.
-On May 14, she became the first player ever signed by Fort Lauderdale United FC ahead of the inaugural 2024–25 USL Super League season.
-She started in Fort Lauderdale's first-ever game, against Spokane Zephyr FC on August 17, and assisted Addie McCain to make it a 1–1 draw.
+Knox was drafted by Angel City FC with the 37th overall pick in the third round of the 2024 NWSL Draft, but she was cut during preseason.
+On May 14, 2024, she was unveiled as the first player signed by Fort Lauderdale United before the USL Super League's inaugural season.
+She made her professional debut in the club's first-ever game, starting and assisting Addie McCain's equalizer in a 1–1 draw with the Spokane Zephyr.
+On October 27, she scored her first professional goal from a deep free kick in a 3–1 loss to Brooklyn FC.
+She finished her rookie season with 1 goal in 26 appearances.